Director, M.A. in English

-Dr. Tom J. Hillard is an Associate Professor in the English Department at Boise State University, where he teaches courses on early American literature, environmental literary studies, Western American literature, and the literary Gothic.
+Dr. Tom J. Hillard is an Associate Professor of English at Boise State University, where he teaches courses on early American literature, environmental literary studies, Western American literature, and the literary Gothic.
 Dr. Hillard joined the English Department in 2007, after earning his Ph.D. in English from the University of Arizona, an M.A. in Literature and the Environment from the University of Nevada, Reno, and a B.A. in English from Boise State University.
-His current research and scholarship focuses on the intersections between fear, nature writing, and the literary Gothic in American literature and culture, and he is co-editor of the book Before the West Was West: Critical Essays on Pre-1800 Literature of the American Frontiers (University of Nebraska Press, 2014).
+His current research and scholarship focuses on the intersections between fear, writing about nature, and the literary Gothic in 19th-century American literature and culture.
+He is co-editor of the book Before the West Was West: Critical Essays on Pre-1800 Literature of the American Frontiers (University of Nebraska Press, 2014).

 Dr. Hillard is a former co-editor of the Boise State University Western Writers Series.
 He now serves as Book Review Editor for the Oxford University Press journal ISLE: Interdisciplinary Studies in Literature and Environment.